How to Become a Licensed Counselor in West Virginia

 The master’s program should be accredited by one of the following:

-- The Council on Accreditation of Counseling and Related Educational Programs (CACREP)
+- The Council for Accreditation of Counseling and Related Educational Programs (CACREP)

 - The Southern Association of Colleges and Schools (SACS)